mlpack/mlpack/doc/quickstart/go.md

 As a really simple example of how to use mlpack from Go, let's do some simple classification on a subset of the standard machine learning `covertype` dataset.
-We'll first split the dataset into a training set and a testing set, then we'll train an mlpack random forest on the training data, and finally we'll print the accuracy of the random forest on the test dataset.
+We will first split the dataset into a training set and a testing set, then we will train an mlpack random forest on the training data, and finally we will print the accuracy of the random forest on the test dataset.

 You can copy-paste this code directly into main.go to run it.